Suhas7/361C-TermProject/readme.md

 ## Graphs

-Note: Each plotted time is the average of 5 executions of the code on the ECE Linux Virtual Machines.
+Note: Each plotted time is the average of 5 executions of the code on the ECE Kamek Virtual Machine.

+###Performance as Dataset Size Increases for Bitonic, Merge, Quick, and Radix Sorts
 ![Performance on increasingly sized datasets](/graphs/8threadsorting.png)

+Red: Bitonic, Green: Merge, Orange: Quick, Black: Radix

+###Performance as Dataset Size Increases for Brick Sort
 ![Performance on increasingly sized datasets](/graphs/bricksorting.png)

-Red: Bitonic, Green: Merge, Orange: Quick, Black: Radix, Purple: Brick
+Purple: Brick

 As the size of the dataset doubles, our runtime approximately doubles for Bitonic, Merge, Quick, Radix while running 8 threads, indicating a near linear time complexity.
 For brick sort, the line appears to be nonlinear, indicating a nonlinear time complexity.

+###Performance as Number of Threads Increases for Bitonic, Merge, Quick, and Radix Sorts
 ![Performance as threads increase](/graphs/sort150.png)

+Red: Bitonic, Green: Merge, Orange: Quick, Black: Radix

+###Performance as Number of Threads Increases for Brick Sort
 ![Performance as threads increase](/graphs/bricksort150.png)

-Red: Bitonic, Green: Merge, Orange: Quick, Black: Radix, Purple: Brick
+Purple: Brick

 As the number of threads increases, the runtime for sorting decreases, but with diminishing returns.